samfeldstein/personal-site-astro/src/pages/uses.md

 ## Notetaking

-I manage notes and files with VS Code.
-I used to use [Obsidian](https://obsidian.md/), which is excellent software, but there wasn't anything I was doing with it that I couldn't do as well or better with VS Code.
+I manage notes and files with VS Code and [Foam](https://foambubble.github.io/foam/), but I use [Obsidian](https://obsidian.md/) to publish them.
+That's the one thing Obsidian does better than Foam.
+Foam has a way to do it with GitHub Pages that seems fairly straightforward, but backlinks don't render.
+I'd love to figure out a way to integrate Foam with Astro, but I'm just not skilled enough at the moment.

 I annotate articles and ebooks with Readwise.
 All notes I take in Readwise, on my Kindle, or in iBooks show up in my Readwise database.
-I used to export that database to Obsidian but now I send them to Google Drive.
+I export that database to Obsidian and Google Drive.

 For memorizing facts, quotes, and other information, I use [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) via [Anki](https://apps.ankiweb.net/).